VocSim: A Training-free Benchmark for Zero-shot Content Identity in Single-source Audio: Results

 Table \ref{tab:top_embeddings} summarizes the performance of the top configurations, while \textbf{Figure \ref{fig:trends}} visualizes the impact of dataset characteristics (e.g., class count, sample size) on these metrics.
 Across the public subsets, where models likely benefit from implicit transfer (e.g., overlapping pre-training data), a clear hierarchy emerges.

 \textbf{The Whisper Encoder Dominates.} The configuration \textbf{EWMTF D100} (Whisper Large-v3 encoder features, aggregated via Time-Frequency pooling and reduced to 100 dimensions with transductive PCA) consistently achieves the highest performance.
 On public sets, it attains a Mean P@1 of \textbf{66.8\%} and a raw GSR of \textbf{41.8\%}.
 This suggests that weakly supervised pre-training on vast quantities of noisy audio-text pairs yields a more robust intrinsic geometry for content identity than self-supervised objectives (WavLM, Wav2Vec 2.0) or spectrogram masking (AudioMAE, BEATs), which often perform competitively only after fine-tuning.
-Note that our \textbf{VAE/AE baselines} are trained per-subset.
-They represent an "upper bound" for domain-specific unsupervised learning, yet they still underperform the transfer learning capabilities of the frozen Whisper encoder on public sets.
+Note that our \textbf{VAE/AE baselines} are trained per-subset and are intended as a \emph{domain-specific unsupervised upper bound}, not as a directly comparable frozen general-purpose baseline.
+Despite this favorable setup, they still underperform the transfer-learning capabilities of the frozen Whisper encoder on public sets, and fall \emph{below} chance on the blind sets (Appendix).

 \textbf{Effectiveness of Simple Pooling.} Despite the temporal complexity of audio, our results show that simple statistical pooling (Mean-Time + Mean-Freq) is highly effective.
 As shown in Table \ref{tab:top_embeddings}, raw pooled features perform competitively, though PCA (D100) provides a consistent improvement in neighborhood purity (P@1) by mitigating the curse of dimensionality and anisotropies in the raw embedding space.